Exact epidemic dynamics for generally clustered, complex networks: Examples

 \subsection{Full Dynamics}

 While invasion thresholds are of practical interest, transient dynamical features of epidemics are also important, and are not always simply determined by consideration of thresholds.
-Figure~\ref{fig:transient} shows the exact transient behaviour for two special graphs, both of which give all nodes degree three: (a) a configuration-model network where each node has 3 stubs; (b) a stubby-subnet graph composed of triangles with each node having one stub.
+Figure~\ref{fig:transient} shows the transient behaviour in the large system-size limit for two special graphs, both of which 3-regular: (a) a configuration-model network where each node has 3 stubs; (b) a stubby-subnet graph composed of triangles with each node having one stub.
 The dynamics as defined above give the epidemic curves shown in (c) for the CM network and (d) for the triangle-based network respectively.

-These show the interesting feature that once we are in a region of much faster transmission than is required for invasion, the clustered network exhibits later but higher peaks---an analogue of the lager final sizes seen for clustered networks at very large $\tau$ above.
+As above, we consider the relationship between these results and direct stochastic simulation, with results shown in (e) and (f).
+Clearly, convergence is fast for epidemics with a transmission rate much greater than the threshold, but near threshold stochastic, finite-size effects are much more significant.